Shaneumayanga/stconnect/README.md

 ---

 ## 📦 Future Plans
-Although STConnect is no longer on the Play Store, it serves as a proof of concept and a foundation for future educational platforms.
+Although Stconnect is no longer on the Play Store, it serves as a proof of concept and a foundation for future educational platforms.

 ---